 The mechanisms for HIIT-induced fat loss have been revealed in this 2011 study.

 Here, the scientists concluded that HIIT drives fat loss by:

 - Increasing muscular fat oxidation.
 This describes how effectively your muscles draw calories from body fat to be burnt for energy.

-- Improving gucose tolerance.
-This describes how efficiently your body delivers energy from the food you eat, to the muscles to be burnt off.
+- Improving glucose tolerance.
+This describes how efficiently your body delivers energy from the food you eat to the muscles to be burnt off.

 Simply put, HIIT is excellent at burning fat.

 And performing HIIT with weights will lead to even better fat loss results.

 My preferred method for weighted HIIT is with dumbbells.
 They are cheap and convenient to use.

 If this is something you’re interested in learning about then you can check out my other article to learn how to do dumbbell HIIT workouts.